 Fertilizer: Apply balanced fertilizer (10-10-10 or tomato food) at transplanting.
 Once flowering begins, feed every 2–3 weeks with liquid fertilizer like fish emulsion or seaweed extract to encourage fruiting.

-Support: Stake or cage to keep vines upright.
+Support: A stake or cage to keep vines upright.
 Cherries grow in clusters and can weigh down branches.

 Harvest: 65–70 days; pick clusters when fruits are firm, glossy, and deep red.
 Best for snacking, salads, or skewers.